NeCr00/Credential-Hunting/README.md

  ╚═════╝╚═╝  ╚═╝╚══════╝╚═════╝ ╚══════╝╚═╝  ╚═╝ ╚═════╝ ╚═╝  ╚═══╝   ╚═╝   ╚══════╝╚═╝  ╚═╝
 ```

-### Reusable-credential discovery for authorized post-exploitation

-*Read-only.
-No network.
-One Bash script for Linux.
-One PowerShell script for Windows.*

 `v2.1.0`  ·  `bash 4+`  ·  `PowerShell 5.1+`  ·  `pentest · red team · CTF · privilege escalation`

 </div>